kirithic-0/KavachPay-/README.md

 The platform is built around a weekly premium model starting at ₹49/week, a 12-layer fraud detection pipeline, and KavachScore — a proprietary trust metric that governs payout speed and premium rates for every worker.

-### 🌟 What makes KavachPay different 🌟
+### 🌟 What makes KavachPay different

 Most parametric insurance platforms stop at automation.
-KavachPay goes further.

-We recognised early that no API can catch everything — a zone misclassified as safe, a payment gateway silently failing for an entire area, a local flood that hasn't made it into any government feed yet.
-These are real problems that real workers face, and automated systems will always miss them.
+KavachPay goes further — it is built from the ground up to be more trustworthy, more accessible, and more intelligent than anything available to gig workers today.

+Here is what sets it apart:

+- **12-Layer Fraud Detection Pipeline** — Every claim passes through twelve independent verification layers before a payout is approved.
+No single flag blocks a claim.
+The system looks for patterns, not isolated anomalies — giving honest workers the benefit of the doubt while remaining structurally immune to coordinated fraud.
+- **Direct Platform Integration** — KavachPay connects directly to a worker's Swiggy or Zomato account at signup, pulling real order activity and zone placement from their delivery history.
+This eliminates GPS spoofing entirely and ensures coverage is anchored to where a worker actually delivers.
+- **Bilingual Platform (English and Hindi)** — The entire product — landing page, onboarding, dashboard, chatbot — is available in both English and Hindi, built for Bharat and not just metro English speakers.
+- **24/7 AI-Enabled Chatbot (KavachBot)** — Workers can ask questions about their coverage, claim status, and payout rules at any time — in plain language, instantly — without calling a helpline or waiting for support.
+- **Instant UPI Payouts** — Verified claims are settled directly to a worker's UPI account with no intermediary step.
+Average time from disruption detection to credit: under 4 minutes.
+- **KavachScore** — A proprietary trust score (0–900) unique to each worker that governs payout speed and unlocks lower premiums over time.
+Workers with strong scores get instant transfers; it gives every worker a direct incentive to engage honestly with the platform.
+- **Weekly Premium Model** — Coverage is priced weekly, not monthly, because that is how gig workers earn and think about money.
+A ₹49 deduction on Monday morning is manageable.
+A ₹200 monthly charge is a risk.
-That is why KavachPay ships with a built-in **Discussion Forum** — a community layer where workers can post, flag issues, and surface ground-level problems that data feeds cannot see.
-Issue posts that receive enough likes from other workers are automatically escalated to moderators for review.
-Individual complaints become collective evidence.
-Worker voices become platform intelligence.
+- **Discussion Forum** — A community layer where workers can post issues and flag ground-level problems that no API can detect — like a misclassified zone or a silent payment failure.
+Issue posts that reach a like threshold are automatically escalated to moderators, turning individual worker voices into platform intelligence.

-This is not a bolt-on feature.
-It is a core part of how KavachPay stays accurate, trusted, and honest over time.

 ---